About the Community

 Purpose of the Fund

-As a preparedness measure on March 13th, we committed an initial $150,000 to this Fund, which was matched by generous donors, bringing the total to more than $300,000.
-Hansjörg Wyss, a philanthropist, and Teton County resident, committed a lead gift of $750,000 to the Response Fund, helping to seed the efforts put forward by the Community Foundation.
+As a preparedness measure on March 13, 2020, the Community Foundation committed an initial $150,000 to this Fund, which was matched by generous donors, bringing the total to more than $300,000.
+Hansjörg Wyss, a philanthropist and Teton County resident, committed a lead gift of $750,000 to the Response Fund, helping to seed the efforts put forward by the Community Foundation.

 With our community increasingly affected by COVID-19, the Foundation is taking a number of initial steps to proactively mitigate its impact: